BMidhun/home24-take-home-challenge/NOTES.md

 - response with status code 200 with response data as null

-As a workaround solution to this blocker, the successful response was mocked and the mocking the existing api can be found in the directory client/src/mock/index.js
+As a workaround solution to this blocker, the successful response was mocked and the code for mocking the existing api can be found in the directory client/src/mock/index.js